sanchit-bhalla/CSOC-2.0/README.md

 ### Note:
 - After it wishes you, wait for about 1 second and then ask your question
 - #### Some features of this voice search like opening pdfs occur in chrome only.
-So chrome is recommended for this
+So chrome is recommended for this.However it is not mandatory to use chrome only.
+If you use some other browser and you ask for notes or papers it will automatically open that one in chrome .

 - # Get free Notes